IkedaLab-Daniel/study-notes-vault/github-foundation-p1/Module-6.md

 To continue your work in a Codespace, select Continue Working on….
 Select Create New Codespace to create a Codespace on your current branch.
 Before you choose this option, you must commit any changes.

+## Unit 5: Lab

+## Unit 6: Quiz

+## Unit 7: Summary
+In this module, you learned about GitHub Codespaces, a fully configured development environment hosted in the cloud.

+You should now be able to:

+- Describe GitHub Codespaces.
+- Explain the GitHub Codespace lifecycle and how to perform each step.
+- Define the different customizations you can personalize with GitHub Codespaces.
+- Discern the differences between GitHub.dev and GitHub Codespaces.